Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Introduction

-In this work, we explore the application of spin-squeezing parameters of a subsystem to quantify the entanglement entropy of the full system, indirectly.
-This is particularly useful in situations where full-state tomography is not possible, for instance when one controls only one of the subsystems rather than the entire one.
-As we show here, the relationship between spin squeezing in the subsystem and the entanglement of the full system is closely related to the concept of monogamy of entanglement, which has been well understood since the early 2000's \cite{PhysRevA.61.052306,wootters1998quantum}.
 The prototypical example of monogamy of entanglement involves three qubits A, B, and C. The monogamy property states that the entanglement between A and B will limit the entanglement between A and C, illustrating that the amount of information that A can share with other qubits is constrained.
 In particular, if A and B are maximally entangled, neither A nor B can share any entanglement with C. The statement can be extended to the case of $N$ qubits where A can only share a fixed amount of information with the other $N-1$ qubits \cite{osborne2006general}.
-In a recent paper \cite{ge2023faithful}, this property was generalized to the case where A, B, and C each describe a subsystem of an arbitrary tripartite quantum system in a pure state.
-The monogamy inequality is then interpreted geometrically in the form of a triangular relation.
-Other generalized versions of the monogamy criteria can be found in \cite{zong2022}.
+In a recent paper \cite{ge2023faithful}, this property was generalized to the case where A, B, and C each describe a subsystem of an arbitrary tripartite quantum system in a pure state, for which the monogamy inequality is then interpreted geometrically in the form of a triangular relation.
+Other generalized versions of the monogamy criteria can be found in Ref.~\cite{zong2022}.

-In this study, we are interested in a generalization of the monogamy of entanglement concept, schematically depicted in Fig.\ref{Fig1}.
-We consider a total system divided into two subsystems A and B, each one composed of $N_A$ and $N_b$ two-level systems, respectively.